tedeh/jayson/README.md

 ```

 Instead of using a replacer, it is possible to define a `toJSON` method for any JavaScript object.
 Unfortunately there is no corresponding method to define for reviving objects, so the _reviver_ always has to be set up manually.

+### Forking

+It is possible to create an automatic fork.

+TODO Document forking.

 ### Contributing